aisingapore/TagUI/README.md

 </details>

-### TAGUI FOR PYTHON
+### RPA FOR PYTHON
-TagUI for Python is a Python package created by TagUI's creator Ken Soh / [@kensoh](https://github.com/kensoh).
+RPA for Python is a Python package created by TagUI's creator Ken Soh / [@kensoh](https://github.com/kensoh).
 It brings the digital process automation capabilities of TagUI directly to the Python environment through a simple, expressive and powerful API.
-To install, `pip install tagui`.
-For its Python API and architecture, refer to the [project homepage](https://github.com/tebelorg/TagUI-Python).
+To install, `pip install rpa`.
+For its Python API and architecture, refer to the [project homepage](https://github.com/tebelorg/RPA-Python).
 At merely ~1k lines of code, the package is built on TagUI and its architecture is based on integration with TagUI's live mode.

 ### FLOW SAMPLES
 TagUI includes the following automation flow samples ([tagui/src/samples folder](https://github.com/kelaberetiv/TagUI/tree/master/src/samples))